Cross-Border Remote Work FAQs Mexico

 Local social security and other payroll requirements

 C. At what point and under what circumstances would the remote worker become subject to local social security and other payroll requirements?
-Can such requirements be fulfilled by a foreign company, and if so by what mechanisms?
+Can such requirements be fulfilled by a foreign company, and if so, by which mechanisms?

-As long as there is no employment relationship between the remote worker and a legally established Mexican company, the remote worker would not be subject to local social security or payroll requirement.
+The remote worker would be entitled to social security, employment benefits and taxation under Mexican regulations if the remote worker stayed for longer than 180 days within Mexican territory.
+As long as there is no employment relationship between the remote worker and a legally established Mexican company, the remote worker will not be subject to local social security or payroll requirement.
 Such requirements cannot be fulfilled by a foreign company.

 Local employment law requirements